 5 Vitamins You May Need More Of And Where To Get Them

-These are the 5 most important vitamins that you might not be getting enough of, and where you can find them.
+These are the 5 most important vitamins you might not get enough of and where you can find them.

 - Vitamin D. The body uses vitamin D to absorb calcium.
 Without enough vitamin D, we can get sick, suffer from bone loss and hair loss, and struggle with pain.
 Vitamin D is found in sunlight, which is one of the reasons we should spend time outside.
 Foods with vitamin D include egg yolks, fatty fish, and fortified foods.
 Vitamin D can be hard to come across, so it’s a good one to look for in a supplement.

 - Vitamin B6 (Pyridoxine).
 There are many reasons why the body needs vitamin B6.
 It helps us produce red blood cells, regulate sleep, improve the immune response, and even increase mood.
 B6 can be found in fish, chickpeas, potatoes, bananas, and leafy vegetables.